GNU/Linux

 • Terminal was often a teletype, or tty.

-A getty (get tty) program manages virtual terminals and prompt the user for login.
+getty (get tty) program initialize virtual terminal and prompt the user for login.
+After that, login is invoked to set up the environment.

 getty on Arch Linux